spark-94/BBS/README.md

 Assembly of a BBS
 --------------------
-After modifiyng the path for CHARMM excecutable run
+After modifiyng the path for CHARMM excecutable, assemble a BBS by running

     bash step3_bbs_assembly.sh